terraform-google-modules/terraform-google-dataflow/README.md

-# terraform-google-dataflow
+# Terraform Google Dataflow Module

 The resources/services/activations/deletions that this module will create/trigger are:
-- Create a GCS bucket with the provided name
+- Create a  GCS bucket for temporary job data
-- Create a Dataflow job that uses the GCS bucket for temporary job data
+- Create a Dataflow job

 ## Usage
 There are examples included in the [examples](./examples/) folder but simple usage is as follows: